-Drawing on nine years experience as a field scientist and data analyst, I’m able to design and execute field surveys and sampling strategies which acquire the data you need first time around.
+Drawing on years of experience as a field scientist and data analyst, I’m able to design and execute field surveys and sampling strategies which acquire the data you need first time around.

 Further, I can help you tell the story of your project to a range of audiences with high level writing, data analysis and visualisation skills.
 And then navigate you through getting your data into persistent storage and enabling web-based data services for delivery.

 I am an experienced and capable group leader in remote regions, leading and managing groups in mainland Australia’s high country, Tasmania’s iconic Overland Track, and the pack ice zone in Antarctica and the Arctic across his career